-I shut the lights off downstairs at midnight—an hour earlier than the marshmallow night.
+I shut the lights off downstairs at midnight—an hour earlier than the marshmallow affair of 2018.
 But as I was cleaning up beforehand, I stuck the puddled divinity from batch three in a hot oven.
 Maybe I could make divinity cookies a thing?
 After the last bowl was clean and the good divinity packed, I shut off the oven, left the door ajar, and went to bed.

 Yet I forgot about those cookies in my oven until the next night when I preheated the oven to 450 degrees to cook a roast.
 I was seasoning said roast, grateful that divinity and a need to be exceptional was a thing of the past, when from his couch confinement, Middle Man said, “What’s that smell?”

 I sniffed the air.
 It smelled like burnt sugar.
 That’s odd, I thought.
-Then I remembered the meringue experiment.
+Then I remembered my experiment.
 I threw open the oven and went temporarily blind as billowing smoke rushed into my kitchen and overwhelmed my first floor.
 Alarms went off, dogs barked, and my flu child gagged.

 Divinity struck again!
 Those damn leftover globs melted straight through my silicone cookie sheet onto the oven floor.